vahidnikougoftar/vahidnikougoftar/README.md

 - 👯 I’m looking to collaborate on Data for Good initiatives.
 - 🤔 I’m looking for help with exploring Robotics.
 - 📫 How to reach me: Email me, or connect on LinkedIn
-- ⚡ Fun fact: I am napping when not coding !
+- ⚡ Fun fact: I tinker with legos when not coding.

+<b>Background</b>
+I am an immigrant, and a Civil Engineer by trade.
+Since 2015, I have entered into th world of Data Analytics and Data Science, self-taught programming, SQL, and Business Intelligence tools and techniques.
+I find engineering and math fascinating.
+Learning and playing with my kids are the two most enjoyable activities and most fun when they happen at the same time!